Flooring |

 It is a dark reddish-brown, fine textured with a usually straight but sometimes interlocked grain.

-It is 63% harder than red oak and about 8% more stable.
+It is 63% harder than red oak and about 8% more stable. |

-no sample brochure now #6 White Oak
+#6 White Oak

 Grain: Open, with longer rays than red oak.